edulinq/python-utils/README.md

 ```

 #### Local Configuration
-Local configurations are options scoped to a specific project or directory.
-They are best used for options relevant only to the work within that context.
+Local configuration are options that are specific to a project or directory, they are useful for options relevant only to the work within that context.
 Local configuration files are searched in multiple locations, the first file found is used.
 The local config search order is:
 1. `edq-config.json` in the current directory.